bachipeachy/M5core2_MPU6886_Driver/README.md

 Returns a tuple of angular velocity type float for x, y and z axes in DPS (deg/sec) When the device is stationary, the sensor output will have residual values close to zeros in all three directions.

-### Method avg()
+### Method _ft()
-Returns averaged readings of the specified sensor='acceleration or 'gyro' for specified count of scans with specified number of msec delay between each successive reads.
+Returns the results of factory run self test permamnetly stored in the registers.
+This reference data is compared against on-demand user perfomed self test to ensure integrity of the sensors

-### Method avg_tolerance()
+### Method _st()
-Returns a two 3-element (x, y & z) tuple.
-The first value being 'avg' reading and the second one being 'tolerance'

-The method performs two sets of scans (with several readings) delayed by default pause=1000 msec.

-Each scan involves a default count=10 readings, sucecssive reads delayed by default delay=10 msec.
-The two averages are averaged again as final avg in first return value.

-The 'pct_tolerance' i.e., the second return value is average difference between corresponding elements of the tuple (e.g. x val) obtained from the two sets of averages, expressed as pct of full scale (dial) value.
-In ideal situation the tolerance_pct will be (0, 0, 0).
-This computed measurement is used to judge if there is a significant change in two sucecssive readings.
-You may call 'tolerance' as insigificant change that can be ignored as statistical error, drift or change.
+Returns self test response difference in readings with self test enabled and disabled

-### Method selftest()
+### Method selftest_experimental()
-The IMU allows running a self test which simulates synthetic linear and angular motion during which measurements are made.
-The method allows you to choose sensor type, axis of interest and other params described in avg_tolerance() method.
+The IMU has a self test feature that simulates synthetic linear and angular motion during which measurements are made.
+This is experimental, under testing for proper interpretaion of user guide info

-Returns self test response as avg difference in sensor readings with self test enabled and disabled.
-This should be within tolerance -- hopefully!

-The purpose of this test is to ensure the sensor is not damaged over its life span.
+The purpose of this test is to ensure the sensor is healthy